pa2si/erdkugel/README.md

 new:

-- v 1.2.1 Footer padding settings corrected for mobile version
+- v 1.3.0 New descriptions for branches

 What's done: